Welcome to the Techcentre

 Senior Technical Consultant

 Lisa is an Economics graduate who has been in the financial services industry since 2003.
 Prior to joining AJ Bell in 2014 she spent nine years working in senior technical and consultancy roles at a major SIPP and SSAS provider.
 Lisa is part of our Technical Team, responsible for providing regulatory and technical analysis to the business and outside world.
-She is also a regular speaker at adviser events.
+She's also a regular speaker at adviser events.

 Tech Tuesday updates, direct from our Technical Team